sancarn/vba-articles/articles/Why is VBA most dreaded.md

 ### Poor seperation of concerns

 It is quite common for VBA applications to have monolithic subs instead of seperating code into many smaller functions or objects each with a seperate concern.
 This again comes mostly from the lack of programming knowledge and experience.
-Also its' very common that VBA developers will use global variables, or module level variables all the way throughout their code, sometimes not declaring them, all of which produces unexpected behaviour and difficult to maintain code.
+Also it's very common that VBA developers will use global variables, or module level variables all the way throughout their code, sometimes not declaring them, all of which produces unexpected behaviour and difficult to maintain code.

 ### Poor adherence to DRY